-Once you receive the converted json file in SuperAnnotate format, you can simply upload annotations in our editor.
+Once you receive the converted json file, you can simply upload annotations into our editor.

-If you are interested in our premium features, you can bring the images and clean the annotations in our web-based platform, then automate the annotation of the next set of images using transfer learning.
-Please refer to the article on how to speed up image labeling using transfer learning and learn how to do it without writing a single line of code.
+Our premium features allow you to bring the images and clean the annotations in our web-based platform, then automate the annotation of the next set of images using transfer learning.
+Check out how to speed up image labeling using transfer learning without writing a single line of code.

 The future of SuperAnnotate Desktop

 The goal of SuperAnnotate Desktop is to provide fast and intuitive tools for academic researchers or solo annotators and save precious time during the annotation process.
-In the future, we will update the software on a monthly basis, and provide features that address our community’s most important pain points.
-Therefore, we encourage our community to be more active and open such issues on our GitHub page.
+We will be constantly updating the tool to provide features that address our community’s most important pain points.
+Therefore, we encourage our community to be more active and raise such issues on our GitHub page.